Victory Career College

 karine@victorycareercollege.edu

-Victory Career College ensures that its employee(s) designated to serve as Title IX Coordinator(s) have adequate training on what constitutes sexual harassment, including sexual violence, and that they understand how Victory Career College grievance procedures operate.
+Victory Career College ensures that its employee(s) designated to serve as Title IX and VI Coordinator(s) have adequate training on what constitutes sexual harassment, including sexual violence, discrimination against race or ethnicities and that they understand how Victory Career College grievance procedures operate.
 Because complaints can also be filed with the Institution Owner, these employees also receive training on Victory Career College grievance procedure.

 Eligibility of Financial Aid After a Drug Incident